Wushu (sport): Long weapons

 The majority of routines used in the sport are new, modernized recompilations of traditional routines.
 However, routines taken directly from traditional styles, including the styles that are not part of standard events, may be performed in competition, especially in China.
-Many of these styles though are events in the World Kung Fu Championships, another IWUF-run event which is exclusively for traditional styles of wushu.
+Many of these styles though are events in the World Kung Fu Championships, another IWUF-run event that is exclusively for traditional styles of wushu.
 The more commonly seen routines include:

 Traditional weapons routines

 There is also a traditional weapons category, which often includes the following: